campfireunion/docs/docs/1.0/creator-tools/references/best-practices.md

 ## Prop kits

 - Avoid putting props in the prop kit scene (e.g., as children of the prop kit objects).
 Instead, make each prop a prefabs by dragging it into the Project window.
-- Adjust your props so that their scale in the Unity editor is the scale you want them to be in Flipside Studio when first added to a set.
+- Adjust your props so that their scale in the Unity editor is the scale you want them to be in Flipside when first added to a set.

 ## Sets